50 States of Pancakes

 Little Grill Collective – Harrisonburg, Virginia

-The Little Grill has been a restaurant in Harrisonburg since the 1940s, manifesting in many incarnations under many different owners.
-The Grill first became hip-ified in the early 1980s, when a young man named Christopher Boyer, working for then-owner Maria Prytula, started renting the place out on weekend nights to present rock shows, theater, cheap beer and hellishly spicy chili.
-In 2002, manager Ron Copeland and his employees organized a worker-owned corporation called The Little Grill Cooperative, which would ultimately, in June of 2003, purchase the restaurant using “community financing” to procure the down payment.
-On June 1, 2003, the latest incarnation of The Little Grill was born: The Little Grill Collective.
-Famous for its buckwheat pancakes, which are made with Wade’s Mill buckwheat, rice flour, agave, Edgewood Farms molasses, almond milk and flax, LGC demonstrates just how delicious it is to seize the means of production.
+The Little Grill Collective has churned out cozy, homestyle fare to Harrisonburg loyals since the 1940s, albeit under many different owners and many different names.
+The hip breakfast joint first dipped a toe into the local DIY scene in the early 1980s, when a young employee started renting the place out on weekend nights to present rock shows, cheap beer and hellishly spicy chili.
+Years later, manager Ron Copeland and his employees organized a worker-owned corporation, and in 2003, they purchased the restaurant using "community financing" to secure the down payment, and now proudly trumpeting its Collective, worker-owned status.
+Famous for its buckwheat pancakes — made with Wade's Mill buckwheat, rice flour, agave, Edgewood Farms molasses, almond milk and flax — LGC demonstrates just how delicious it is to seize the means of production.

 M. Henry – Chicago, Illinois